Subject: Parent Appeals

 Contractors are responsible for ensuring effective communication with and a meaningful opportunity for parents who have Limited English Proficiency to participate in its child care programs.

-The CDD recommends that the NOAs should be in the home language of the parent.
+The EESD recommends that the NOAs should be in the home language of the parent.
 Translations of the NOA are available, created by the California Department of Education (CDE), Clearinghouse for Multilingual Documents.
 If the CDE has provided a translation, contractors may use that translation.

-If it is not possible to have the NOA in the home language of the parent, the CDD recommends that the following information be provided in a flyer or other communication in the home language of the parent indicating:
+If it is not possible to have the NOA in the home language of the parent, the EESD recommends that the following information be provided in a flyer or other communication in the home language of the parent indicating:

 - The notice is extremely important, and it is imperative the parent find someone who can translate the information.